hirokoymj/17-useEffect/README.md

 - `useEffect(setup, dependencies?)`
 - useEffect is a React Hook that lets you synchronize a component with an external system.

-## When does useEffect call in React?
+## When is useEffect called in React?
 The `useEffect` Hook in React is called based on its dependency array:

 **No dependency array:**